polar-app/polar-app/_posts/2019-10-24-1-40-Tags-sidebar-drag-and-drop-folders.md

 I'll be talking about these in the next few weeks.
 Unfortunately, many of these features just flat out cost money including features like cross-device full-text search, OCR, text to speech, and other premium features I'm considering.

+# Upgrading

+Want to make sure you're on the right version of Polar?

+## Web

+If you're using the web version of Polar you're probably running the latest version.

+## Desktop

+If you're using a desktop app this release will be pushed to all users over the next week.
+If you'd like to see if you're already on the latest version just go to ```Help | About```.

+If you'd like to upgrade earlier you can go to ```Help | Check for Updates```.